 - Steel-Cut Oats.
 Steel-cut oats are made in a machine that spins really fast to separate the oat groat from the husk.
 In the process, many oat groats break into small pieces, creating steel-cut oats.

-Old fashioned oats are your best choice for baking.
-Since they are minimally processed, they won’t cook too fast as your cookies are baking.
-If you use quick-cooking oats, you’ll end up with runny, burnt cookies!
+Old-fashioned oats are your best choice for baking.
+Since the oats are minimally processed, they won’t cook too fast as your cookies are baking.

-Chilling the dough is not necessary for oatmeal cookies.
-This dough can scoop and plop on a sheet pan!
-Typically, chilling is to help a softer dough become more manageable, like in cut out sugar cookies.
+Chilling the dough is not necessary for chocolate chip and oatmeal cookies.
+This dough can be scooped and plopped in nice cookie dough balls on a sheet pan!
+Typically, chilling is to help a softer dough become more manageable, like in Cut-Out Sugar Cookies.

 Are these oatmeal cookies gluten-free?

 No, this recipe uses wheat flour.
-If you need gluten-free cookies, try this recipe for dark chocolate chip oatmeal cookies!
+If you need gluten-free cookies, try this recipe for Oatmeal Chocolate Chunk Cookies, which uses almond flour and oats as the base!

 Can you freeze oatmeal chocolate chip cookies?

 Yes!
-Making a double batch and freezing is one of the best ways to get ahead in the kitchen.
-Even with treats!
-Use this guide on freezer cooking to learn how to freeze cookies, bread, muffins, and more!
+Making a double batch of chocolate oatmeal cookies and freezing is one of the best ways to get ahead in the kitchen, even with treats!
+Use this guide to learn how to freeze cookies, bread, muffins, and more!

 Can you use steel-cut oats in cookies?

 I wouldn’t recommend it.
-Steel-cut oats are fairly sturdy and require a longer cook time than old fashioned oats.
-Here’s my recipe for perfect overnight steel cut oats and high protein oatmeal.
+Steel-cut oats are fairly sturdy and require a longer cooking time than old-fashioned oats.
+If you have steel-cut oats to use up, try my recipe for Perfect Overnight Steel Cut Oats or High Protein Oatmeal.

 - Candy Cane Cookies